mattbdean/JRAW/ENDPOINTS.md

 livemanage
 ----------

-20.00% completion (2 complete, 8 incomplete)
+20.00% completion (2 implemented, 8 planned, and 0 not planned)

 | Method | Endpoint                                                                                                                                    | Implementation                                                                                                                                         |
 |:------:| ------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------ |